SeaSharpe/RequirementAnalysis/Minutes.md

 We will strive to have drafts for all sections of the Analysis Requirements complete by September 30th, so we can make changes and have complete for October 7th.

 **Next Meeting: September 30th**

+## September 30, 2015
+All members present.

+### Review
+- Looked over deliverables for:
+  - class-diagram
+  - system sequence diagrams

+### Moving Forward
+- Use case descriptions to be updated to reflect changes to use case diagram
+- Activity diagrams are underway
+- System sequence diagrams started, John to assist Manny on their completion
+- Aiming to have deliverables complete for next Wednesday (Oct.
+7th) for review before hand in on Friday (Oct.
+9th)

+### Next Phase - Design
+- ERD
+  - John
+- Design-Level Class Diagram
+  - Peter
+- UI Prototypes
+  - Nicole
+- Navigation Diagram
+  - Steve
+- Report Designs (6+)
+  - Rob
+- Data Dictionary
+  - Dan
+- Deployment Diagram
+  - Manny

+** Next Meeting: October 7th **